World Tuberculosis Day - 2018

 Tuberculosis surveillance and monitoring

 Together with the World Health Organization’s Regional Office for Europe, ECDC collects and disseminates TB surveillance data for the European region.
-The tenth annual TB Surveillance Report presents the key findings on TB trends and an overview of the TB situation in Europe.
+The tenth annual TB Surveillance Report presented the key findings on TB trends and an overview of the TB situation in Europe.

 Whole Genome Sequencing (WGS) for TB